-Dr. Yvette Butler is a native of California and Founder and President of GapBuster Inc., a non-profit educational enrichment program established in 1999 in SIlver Spring, Maryland.
+Dr. Yvette Butler is a native of California and Founder and President of GapBuster Inc., a non-profit educational enrichment program established in 1999 in Silver Spring, Maryland.

 Arriving to the Washington, DC area from New York in 1995, Dr. Butler worked at Howard University’s ACTG as the Study Coordinator and Co-Investigator for 4 years.
 She was directly involved in providing HIV education and prevention to Howard University’s allied health students and other health care providers.
 Dr. Butler has extensive knowledge in HIV/AIDS treatment, clinical trials, and patient management as well as developing and implementing educational programs.
 In addition to her HIV/AIDS knowledge, she has been involved with new and investigational medications for patients with diabetes, hypertension, and cardiac disorders.

 Dr. Butler serves as the LULAC Maryland State Director and a member of the Board.
-She is also a member of UMD Community Research Advisory Board (CRAB) as well as several other non-profit organizations.
+She is also a member of the UMD Community Research Advisory Board (CRAB) as well as several other non-profit organizations.
 Additionally, she serves as the Montgomery County NAACP Parents’ Council Chair and is a faculty member of the National Minority AIDS and Education Training Center (NMAETC) located at Howard University.
 In April 2014, Dr. Butler was a keynote speaker for the National Honors Society at Wheaton High School.

 Dr. Butler has worked diligently to ensure equity in Montgomery and Prince George’s Public Schools between students and staff.
-She has dedicated decade of work to developing GapBuster, Inc, Designed to close the academic achievement gap and raise the achievement bar for students and their families.
+She has dedicated a decade of work to developing GapBuster, Inc, Designed to close the academic achievement gap and raise the achievement bar for students and their families.

-Nesreen Hill, program coordinator at Prince George’s County office, is the founding member of GapBuster, Inc. She has been part of the GapBuster, Inc. since second grade, where her confidence within herself was able to flourish.
-Nesreen helps design a cohesive and comprehensive youth development programs, develop and implement planning and project management processes, day to day supervisory support, collaborate with educational unit, manage the development and maintenance of the GapBuster Inc center, etc.
+Nesreen Hill, our Director of Youth Programs, is a founding member of GapBuster, Inc. She has been part of the GapBuster, Inc. since second grade, where her confidence within herself was able to flourish.
+Nesreen helps design cohesive and comprehensive youth development programs, develop and implement planning and project management processes, day to day supervisory support, collaborate with the educational unit, manage the development and maintenance of the GapBuster Inc. center, etc.